Introduction#

 The original Grex was an SGI Altix machine, with 312 compute nodes (Xeon 5560, 12 CPU cores and 48 GB of RAM per node) and QDR 40 Gb/s InfiniBand network.

-The SGI Altix machine were decommissioned on Sep 2024.In 2017, a new Seagate Storage Building Blocks (SBB) based Lustre filesystem of 418 TB of useful space was added to Grex.
+The SGI Altix machines were decommissioned in Sep 2024.In 2017, a new Seagate Storage Building Blocks (SBB) based Lustre filesystem of 418 TB of useful space was added to Grex.

 On March 2023, a new storage of 1 PB was added to Grex.
 It is called /project filesystem.